Growing up in Fresno, California, Nicole Rivera dreamt of being an educator, but not necessarily in the Central Valley.

 Strength from Culture

-As a student, Riviera learned from and looked up to Hispanic educators at her own school.
+As a student, Rivera learned from and looked up to Hispanic educators at her own school.
 Witnessing this leadership firsthand helped drive her to truly embrace her own heritage.
 “As I grew up, what helped me become more proud of my hispanic culture was seeing other hispanic leaders I looked up to achieve success.
 It inspired me to become more invested in learning about our culture.”

 In her Own Words